 We surveyed over 2,053 respondents across the UK and Ireland regarding stomach, gut, and digestive problems.
 Of these 2,053 respondents, 1,012 were male and 1,041 were female.

 First, we asked how many people suffered from stomach, gut and digestive problems.
 You can see from the chart below that 10% of respondents in Ireland indicated suffering and 11% in the UK.

 In terms of this study, 10% sounds like a low percentage.
 However, when you consider it a reflection of the entire population of the UK and Ireland, it is a significant number.

 There are various forms in which one can take probiotics: in food, in supplement form, refrigerated or dry.
 We wanted to know first, which form is best known by people and then, which brands are best known.
-Therefore, we asked respondents the following unaided brand performance question: “When you think of probiotic supplements, which brands come to mind?”
+Therefore, we asked respondents the following question: “When you think of probiotic supplements, which brands come to mind?”

 The top 4 brands listed were all food brands, in particular, forms of yoghurt.
 Also, the top 4 brands were the same in the UK in Ireland, although in a slightly different order:

 Beyond a general overview, we wanted to see if there was any difference in terms of unaided brand awareness across different demographics for these top 4 brands.
 We looked at gender, region, income, interest in health, and interest in outdoor activities and there were no major differences in terms of unaided brand awareness here (e.g. male v. female, high income v. low income).
 However, we did find deviations in terms of age and education level.

 The highest amount of unaided answers for Yakult, Actimel, Danone and Activia fell under the 26-55 age group, with the percentages seen in the chart below.

 From the age 55+, there was only a slight drop in unaided brand awareness of these brands.